Microsoft AD FS

 After you configure your server, submit your identity provider's (IdP) details to Postman.

 1. Download the Federation Metadata XML file from Microsoft AD FS.
-You can often find this file at https://<Federation Service name>/FederationMetadata/2007-06/FederationMetadata.xml.
+This file will be in the following format: https://<federation service name>/federationmetadata/2007-06/federationMetadata.xml.

 2. In Postman, upload the Federation Metadata XML file under Identity provider metadata file.
 Or, you can enter the SSO URL, Identity provider issuer, and X.509 Certificate individually under Identity provider details.